Early Childhood Education

 Increasing evidence has emerged to show that children's learning opportunities in the years before kindergarten have an important effect on their performance in school and ultimately their ability to contribute to society as adults.
-Through the Office of Child Development and Early Learning, Pennsylvania is helping our children, families, teachers, and communities reach their promise.
+Through the Office of Child Development and Early Learning (OCDEL), Pennsylvania is helping our children, families, teachers, and communities reach their promise.

 Help with child care expenses

 If you are looking for help to pay child care expenses, or if you need help figuring out how to care for and educate your young child, Child Care Works can help.
 For more information, call the Child Care Works helpline at 1-877-4-PA-KIDS.
 You can also find help and information at your local Early Learning Resource Center.